 This sequence is executed once before starting pick and place.
 The default implementation performs a Release tool action, to prepare the gripper for picking.

 Action after end

 This sequence is executed once after pick and place has finished.
-The default implementation identifies the termination reason and raises a popup if the requested number of picks was not reached.
+The default implementation identifies the termination reason and raises a popup if there are no more pickable objects.
 Pickit can discriminate the following situations:

 Empty ROI: The Region of Interest (ROI) has nothing inside.

 No objects found: The ROI is not empty, but the requested object was not found.

 No reachable objects: The requested object was found, but is unreachable by the robot.